microshare/microshare.github.io/docs/2/admin/admin-management/ms-admin.md

   }
 {% endhighlight %}

-Then create a share rule to share the user preferences with the rest of the organization so all organisation members can see the apps
+Then create a share rule to share the user preferences with the rest of the organization so all organisation members can see the apps:

 {% include image.html url="/assets/img/Setting_favorites_rules_screenshot.png" description="Setting Favorites" %}